americasfinestson/django_poll/README.md

 ## Create view for polls app

 Django "views" are Python functions that receive HTTP requests from clients and return an HTTP response.
-A full Django web page uses various views that all serve a distince purpose.
+A full Django web page uses various views that all serve a distinct purpose.
 Views are placed in ```/path/to/app/views.py```.
 Open ```polls/views.py``` and add the appropriate content.

 ## Create URL mapping for new view